What is Federalism?

 - Concurrent List: It includes subjects of common interest to both the Union Government as well as the State Governments.
 The list includes education, forest, trade unions, marriage, adoption and succession.
 Both the Union as well as the State Governments can make laws on the subjects mentioned in this list.
 If their laws conflict with each other, the law made by the Union Government will be considered.

 Special Features of the Indian Federation

-Centre is more powerful than the states.
-All states do not have same powers.
+The centre is more powerful than the states.
+All states do not have the same powers.

 - No dual citizenship, like the USA.
 Every citizen votes as an Indian.

 - The Constitution provides special powers to the Centre if there is an emergency in the country.

 - Chandigarh, Lakshadweep or the capital city of Delhi are too small in area to become independent states and are called Union Territories.
 The Union government has the power to run them.

 - According to the Constitution, the powers of the states and the Union government is specified, therefore if any change is needed, it has to be passed by both houses of the Parliament with at least 2/3 majority.
 Then it has to be ratified by the legislatures of at least 1/2 of the total states.

 - The judiciary has the power to oversee the implementation of the Constitution.